lcamarotta/coderhouse-backend/README.md

 `` POST /api/products ``

-Requires authentication.
+Requires admin authentication.
 This endpoint allows uploading products to database.
 Expects a JSON as follows.

 ````
 {